Velimir Terzić: Military career

 Terzić was born on 26 May 1908 in Golubovci, near Podgorica, Montenegro.
 Prior to World War II, he was captain of the Royal Yugoslav Army.

 After Yugoslavia's defeat in the April War, he joined the Montenegrin partisans and took part in the 13 July Uprising.
 He commanded the Bijelo Polje unit.
-By the summer of 1942, he became the deputy of general Arso Jovanović, chief of partisan Supreme HQ.
+By the summer of 1942, he became the deputy of general Arso Jovanović, chief of the Partisan Supreme HQ.
 Terzić also commanded the main staff of Montenegro, was deputy commander of the 5th Montenegrin Proletarian brigade, chief of staff of the fifth operative zone and the main staff of Croatia.
 In April 1944, along with Milovan Djilas, he headed a Yugoslav military mission to the Soviet Union.

 After the war, he remained in the Yugoslav People's Army and had many roles, including chief inspector and head of the Military Academy.
 He retired from the army in 1955 and became head of the Military History Institute (Vojno-istorijski institut) in Belgrade.